retrievium/docs/docs/running-locally/without-virtual-machine/projects/ops-v1.md

 sh allow_caddy_bind.sh
 ```

-It will allow caddy to listen on ports below 1024 without sudo
+It will (should) allow caddy to listen on ports below 1024 without sudo

 ### Populating secrets